remix-run/react-router/docs/how-to/file-route-conventions.md

 | `/concerts/salt-lake-city` | `app/routes/concerts.$city.tsx`    |
 | `/concerts/san-diego`      | `app/routes/concerts.$city.tsx`    |

-The value will be parsed from the URL and pass it to various APIs.
+The value will be parsed from the URL and passed to various APIs.
 We call these values "URL Parameters".
 The most useful places to access the URL params are in [loaders] and [actions].

 ```tsx
 export async function serverLoader({ params }) {